entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

             x2: 11
             y2: 1
           defaultWidget:
-            code: my-widget # the widget code to apply when using the button "apply default widgets" in the page configuration UI
+            code: my-widget # the Widget code to apply when using the button "apply default widgets" in the page configuration UI

         # A simplified way to define a Frame
         - pos: 1